Conceptualizing Commissioned Sculpture

 Taiwan is subjected to extreme weather with seasonal typhoons.
 Add the occasional earthquake and the structural component became critical.
 Hsinchu is an advanced technology region.
 Fiber-optic bundles run through the steel structure to the glass circle interior that individually illuminates 180 glass surface nubs.
 At night the lights pulsate rhythmically.

 Hsinchu historically was a walled city and used the local river rock for the city gate and many old buildings.
-Three large stones of the same river rock are arranged near the sculpture to welcome the public to sit and enjoy.
+Three large stones of the same river rock are arranged near the sculpture to welcome the public to meet, sit and enjoy.